Sai-Kartheek-Reddy/Hold-DravidianLangTech-2024/README.md

 platforms aim to connect us, they can also be- come breeding grounds for negativity and harm- ful language.
-This study tackles this issue by proposing a novel framework called HOLD-Z, specifically designed to detect hate and offen- sive comments in Telugu-English code-mixed social media content.
-HOLD-Z leverages a combination of approaches, including three powerful models: LSTM architecture, Zypher, and openchat_3.5.
+This study tackles this issue by proposing a novel framework called HOLD, specifically designed to detect hate and offen- sive comments in Telugu-English code-mixed social media content.
+HOLD leverages a combination of approaches, including three powerful models: LSTM architecture, Zypher, and openchat_3.5.
 The study highlights the